 Choosing your circuit in Patagonia involves a few factors.
 You should take into account how long you’re going and how much gear you’ll be bringing.
 I can personally recommend the full “O” circuit or shorter “W” circuit in Chile’s Torres del Paine National Park, two circuits named for their shapes on a map.

 The O circuit takes 6 to 10 days and covers around 110km.
-While this trail is nearly twice as long as the W route, the rewards are worth the extra mileage: the O route sees only a fraction of the amount of hikers, so you can enjoy its other-worldly landscapes in near solitude.
+This trail is nearly twice as long as the W route, and sees only a fraction of the amount of hikers, so you can enjoy its other-worldly landscapes in near solitude.

-For beginners or travellers with limited time, the W route may be the best option; it takes four to five days and covers 60+km.
+For beginners or travellers with limited time, the W route is the best option; it takes four to five days and covers 60+km.
 This route passes more directly through the stunning Cordillera del Paine mountain range.

 Regardless of the route you choose, the journey will likely involve some highs and lows.
 The rocky ridge trail to the Grey Glacier was difficult and left us with inevitable blisters, but the sight of the colossal glacier and the photo ops made us momentarily forget our aching feet and sore muscles.